gimbalabs/ppbl-2024-helios-examples/README.md

 Once the transaction is confirmed, you will see the 100 faucet tokens transferred from the fauacet validator script into the wallet.

+For more information on Helios, please refer to the user documentation https://www.hyperion-bt.org/helios-book/